elixirschool/elixirschool/lessons/basics/control-structures.md

 "Hello World"
 ```

-The `_` variable is an important inclusion in `case` statements.
+The `_` variable is an important inclusion in `case/2` statements.
 Without it failure to find a match will raise an error:

 ```elixir
 iex> case :even do